h3xp/RickDangerousUpdate/README.md

 # RickDangerousUpdate Script

 This script aims to help people adding improvements, fixing known bugs or resetting certain configurations.
+It can be run directly from the retropie and apply updates locally, or you can run it on a device in the same local network by providing ssh credentials.

 ```
  ===========[ MAIN MENU ]=============